josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 -- Possible image, Ruby and Miho over tea, laughing

 **H|Valentina Nikolai|Rosa Dietrich:** But, war is not the end.
-Thank to Miho Takeda, Commander Ruby Patton and Executive Officer Rosa Dietrich, war is over.
+Thank to Miho Takeda, Commander Ruby Patton and Executive Officer Rosa Dietrich, the war is over.

 We are regrouping, rebuilding and learning.

 -- possible image, shot of multiple IEE Command ships building, among them are Dejeer ships

-**H|Valentina Nikolai|Mati:** We are learning that we not know very much about Dojeer.
+**H|Valentina Nikolai|Mati:** We are learning that we not know very much about the Dojeer.
+Some might are friends.

-That some might be friends, and the Dojeer are learning about us and how we are not a hivemind.
+The Dojeer are learning about us as well and how we are not a hivemind.

 -- possible shot, a Mati Dojeer drone standing in the crowd, looking pensive